-Your guide to free opportunities for groups to explore arts, culture and history throughout Orlando (Cornell Fine Arts Museum pictured).
+Your guide to free opportunities for groups to explore arts, culture and history throughout Orlando (Rollins Museum of Art pictured).

 Orlando is known for unique offsite opportunities … up to and including acclaimed galleries and museums, brilliant live performances, nationally heralded cultural events and other celebrations of the arts.
 Better still, there are numerous ways to enjoy our arts, culture and history for free, providing great value and a great time out for your group the next time you meet in Orlando — including these standouts, all of which are prioritizing guest safety so visitors can explore our arts with confidence!

-Please note: Depending on the timing of your visit, some experiences may be temporarily modified or closed.
-Learn more about healthy business travel and safety information in Orlando, and check with your favorite businesses for their current status.
+Please note: Depending on the timing of your visit, some experiences may be temporarily modified.
+Learn more about healthy business travel in Orlando, and check with your favorite businesses for their current status.

 Free Museums & Galleries in Orlando